 - designate an individual or individuals who will be accountable for the Association's policies and practices mentioned in clause (a).

 - The contact person shall receive and investigate complaints from individuals about the Association's alleged contravention of the requirements set out in this part of the by-law, including requests for access to or correction of personal information.
 The complaints process shall be as follows:

-- The contact person shall investigate the complaint, prepare a written report of his or her findings and provide it to the person making the complaint and to the Council of the Association.
+- The contact person shall investigate the complaint, prepare a written report of their findings and provide it to the person making the complaint and to the Council of the Association.

 - The report shall be provided within 30 days of the complaint.
 If the contact person is unable to complete the report within 30 days, the contact person shall advise both the person making the complaint and the Council of the delay and the anticipated date of completion of the report.

 - If the person making the complaint disagrees with the report, they can ask the Council of the Association to review and reconsider the report by filing a written request setting out the grounds for the request with the Association.
 The contact person shall have 30 days to provide to the Council and the person making the request a response to the request.
 The Council shall review the written submissions and shall make a decision on behalf of the Association.
 The decision of the Council is final.